TrellixVulnTeam/hither_U4DF/doc/howto_compute_resource_on_linode.md

 In order to use a remote compute resource with labbox-ephys, you need to do two things:

-* Give the compute labbox-ephys server permission to run jobs on the compute resource.
+* Give the labbox-ephys web server permission to run jobs on the compute resource.
 Follow the above procedure for the node ID obtained in the configuration tab of the labbox-ephys GUI

 * Configure labbox-ephys to use the new compute resource.
 See the devel/example_config_labbox.py script in the labbox-ephys repo.
 You can modify and run that to generate a configuration URI (sha1://...) which you would then set in the kube config file -- see `LABBOX_CONFIG_URI` in deployment.yml.

+* **Important**: in order to do this, the large raw recordings must be on the computer where the compute resource is running.
+We need to think about how this upload will be done.